At Fatima Mansions in Dublin's south inner city many residents live in fear.

 Sadly Mrs Fitzpatrick's story is not unique.
 28 elderly residents say they too have been broken into at least once.

-Another elderly resident who lives alone, Mrs Maloney, tells how her flat was ransacked saying
+Another elderly resident who lives alone, Mrs Maloney describes how her flat was ransacked.

 Sometime me nerves just give on me.
 The locks in these places are not very good.

 Again this fear that Mrs Maloney feels is commonplace in Fatima.
 41 out of 51 pensioners living in Fatima claim to be living in fear.